Santagata/Select_Test/README.md

 change paml to fasta

 Now you have all the aligned cds files that you will need for PAML:CODEML and HYPHY.

+Remember when editing or using perl and shell scripts for the first time you may need to change the permissions on the file to allow you to run it.

+chmod 755 perl script or shell script should do the trick.

 1)  Running CODEML through PAML